Bajajmanjit12/CEI_DE_Internship_Assignments/sql-assignment/README.md

 # How to Run the Project

-1. Open **MySQL Workbench**.
+1. Clone this repository.

+2. Open MySQL Workbench.

-2. Execute `shopease_database_setup.sql`.
+3. Execute `shopease_database_setup.sql`.

-3. Verify that all tables and sample data have been created successfully.
+4. Verify that all tables and sample data are created successfully.

-4. Run each section file in the following order:
+5. Execute the SQL files in the following order:

    * `basic_queries.sql`
    * `filtering_queries.sql`